1 or Zero.

 A while ago, I grabbed for the fur I kept all these years.
 I never wore it after that day in my cherry docs.
 I felt funny wearing something dead.

-Now though it's me that feels a little bit dead sometimes and that is just too boring a prospect to deal with.
+Now though it's me that feels a little bit dead and that is just too gut wrenching a prospect to deal with.

 I need to appear again somehow, to move from off to on.